Michael-Bitbar/Appium-Tips-Tricks/README.md

 # Appium Tips & Tricks
-Bitbar supports thousands of customers that are using Appium in the public cloud, Private Cloud as well as On-Premise clouds.
+Bitbar supports thousands of customers that are using Appium in on Bitbar Test Cloud, Bitbar Private Cloud as well as Bitbar On-Premise systems.
 The Bitbar  Professional Services team also helps jump start test automation, maintains test automation frameworks or even manages end-to-end testing for customers.
 I've been closely involved in supporting customers that want to run Appium on Bitbar Test Cloud and I wanted to share some general tips & tricks to help people adopt Appium into their test process.

 ## Testing Facebook Login Integration